 If you’re looking for a change of scenery, Ontario Parks can be a great starting place.
 There are several parks within 100 km of many city centers.
-Ontario Parks are diverse and offer plenty of trails, beaches and recreational activities.
+Ontario Parks are diverse and offer plenty of trails, beaches, breathtaking views and fresh air.

 Also check out community gardens, local trails, ravines and beaches.
 Many are often a short diversion from your daily route.

 Plan ahead and be aware of public health guidelines, closures, or restrictions that might be in place.

 How can I spend my 30 minutes in Nature?

 Check out our Parks Blog for ideas of what you can do for your 30x30 Challenge.
 You can also find videos with 30x30 activities on our Youtube channel.
 Search the #30x30challenge to see how others are getting their daily dose of nature.

 Can I share what I’m doing with other participants?